MohdTalha786/Building-Energy-Analysis/README.md

 Problem Statements

 Develop a data structure that will serve as a database for machine learning models.
 It need not be comprehensive, but should be able to conceptually explain Problem Statement 2.

-Explain briefly the conceptual working of ML (irrespective of chosen model).
+2-Explain briefly the conceptual working of ML (irrespective of chosen model).
 Explicitly identify how you will identify key parameters that influence energy use or demand and what will be the basis of this determination.

-How do you plan to go about doing this in the span of 2 months?
+3-How do you plan to go about doing this in the span of 2 months?

-Can you suggest an ML algorithm and dataset size (number of records) required for successful implementation of ML models?
+4-Can you suggest an ML algorithm and dataset size (number of records) required for successful implementation of ML models?
 (Optional).